mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_1_converted.md

 text:     Summon a Heartseeker.

 name:     Assassination Protocol
-text:     Reactivate an exhausted friendly minion.
+text:     Reactivate an exhausted allied minion.
 It cannot damage or attack Generals this turn.

 name:     Binky
 text:     **Flying**
           Whenever this damages a minion, restore 2❤️ to your General.

 name:     Blink
-text:     Teleport a friendly minion up to 2 spaces.
+text:     Teleport an allied minion up to 2 spaces.

 name:     Crescent Spear
 text:     Spells you cast that deal damage deal +1 damage.